psb/bucklescript.github.io/docs/function.md

 let id = setTimeout((.) => Js.log("hello"), 1000);
 ```

 **Note**: both the declaration site and the call site need to have the uncurry annotation.
-That's part of the guarantee/requirement.
+That is part of the guarantee/requirement.

-When you try to curry such a function, you'll get a type error:
+When you try to curry such a function, you will get a type error:

 ```ocaml
 let add = fun [@bs] x y z -> x + y + z